IKIM-Essen/EUCAST_MIC_Extractor/README.md

 - superscripts -> Link to further information
 - Empty MIC Values

-## Licence
+## License

-_Copyright 2025 by Miriam Balzer & Julian Welling, University of Duisburg-Essen_ <br />
+_Copyright 2025 by Miriam Balzer & Julian Welling, University of Duisburg-Essen_
-_Licensed under the MIT License_ <br />
+_Licensed under the MIT License_
-_This repository may be copied, modified, and distributed under the terms of the MIT License._ <br />
+_This repository may be copied, modified, and distributed under the terms of the MIT License._